86Box/docs/hardware/machinespecific.rst

 Some machines may have faulty or otherwise incomplete `Advanced Configuration and Power Interface <https://en.wikipedia.org/wiki/Advanced_Configuration_and_Power_Interface>`_ implementations in their BIOSes, symptoms of which include:

-* Windows 2000 and higher will install the "Standard PC" HAL, which does not enable ACPI features such as soft power off and suspend to RAM;
+* Windows 2000 and higher will install the "Standard PC" HAL, which does not enable ACPI features such as soft power off and sleep mode;
 * Booting an existing Windows installation with the ACPI HAL will result in a STOP 0x000000A5 blue screen;
 * Booting Windows Vista or 7 (which require ACPI) will also result in a STOP 0x000000A5 blue screen, or a Windows Boot Manager 0xc0000225 error.